 - Progesterone: stabilizes the uterine lining for implantation of a fertilized egg and supports early pregnancy.

-Your doctor may also run tests to check the levels of other hormones that may provide insight on the number of eggs available in ovaries, also known as ovarian reserve, such us AMH, Estrogen, and FSH.
+Your doctor may also run tests to check the levels of other hormones that may provide insight on the number of eggs available in ovaries, also known as ovarian reserve, such as anti-mullerian hormone, AMH, Estrogen, and FSH.

 Your hormone levels along with ultrasound scan of your ovaries and uterus will allow us to identify your ovulation pattern and detect your “fertile window”, the exact time with the highest chance to conceive.